mircealungu/mircea/thoughtstream.md

 And you seas,
 give me another body to discharge my madness in full!
-Wide earth, be my trunk,
+Wide earth, be my torso,
 be the breast of this rushing heart, pretend to be the place of the storms that crush me, be the amphora of my rebellious self!